jackjoe/traefik-custom-error-pages/README.md

 ## Credits

-I used the [Laravel](https://laravel.com/) default HTTP error pages.
+We used the [Laravel](https://laravel.com/) default HTTP error pages.
+Everything was set originally by [guillaumebriday](https://github.com/guillaumebriday/traefik-custom-error-pages)

 ## Contributing